 Ben: Absolutely.
 Take one step back just briefly on to kind of the skyscraper technique-type of stuff.
 We hear it at CoSchedule.
 We preached that gospel for a time, a lot of companies did around 2015, 2016, 2017.
 The core principle that underpins it is not wrong, but the execution, 90% of the time is awful because it misses the point.

-If you haven’t heard that term before, the skyscraper technique was you look at the top 10 results for a keyword, make a list of all the information that’s on those pages, and then go higher.
+If you haven't heard that term before, the skyscraper technique has you look at the top 10 results for a keyword, make a list of all the information that's on those pages, and then go higher.
 Maybe you either write it in-house, or you hire somebody out, and you just say, hey, spin all this stuff into a new piece.
 It becomes a race to the bottom pretty quickly when everybody is doing that against each other.
-What got missed was there wasn’t a strong enough push, or maybe the voice that was crying out for us wasn’t loud enough or got drowned out.
-It doesn’t work without original insight.
-It doesn’t work without a fresh angle.
-It doesn’t work without going deeper.
+What got missed was there wasn't a strong enough push, or maybe the voice that was crying out for us wasn’t loud enough or got drowned out.
+It doesn't work without original insight.
+It doesn't work without a fresh angle.
+It doesn't work without going deeper.
 People stopped at just knowing what had already been created.
-They didn’t think about what was missing.
+They didn't think about what was missing.

 Jeff: You're right.
 It is still a great reference resource process.
 The two wings of this are—getting too deep into it—first of all, if it's multiple meanings and you do this, you put yourself at a dramatic risk.
 If it's multiple intents, you could potentially create content that doesn't make any sense that is unoriginal.
 That's what we were seeing happen a lot.
 The other piece is, I like to use that you just haven't earned it yet.
 With some of the people that were doing this in a way that was unoriginal, I can go write the best definition in the world for a topic.
 But if I haven't built any other content across the buying cycle on that topic, my definition isn't going to rank well even if I write the best definition in the world.
 That's the greatest aggregation of what is the term search results page.
 It doesn't work that way.
 You have to have the infrastructure and the foundation.